-RIDER xxxx PHASE III ENERGY EFFICIENCY AND CONSERVATION CHARGE RIDER
+PHASE III ENERGY EFFICIENCY AND CONSERVATION CHARGE RIDER

-An Energy Efficiency and Conservation ("EEC") Charge ("Phase III EE&C-C") shall be applied to each Billing Unit during a billing month to Customers served under this Tariff, with the exception of those served under Borderline Service rates.
+An Energy Efficiency and Conservation ("EEC") Charge ("Phase III EE&C-C") shall be applied to each Billing Unit during a billing month to Customers served under this Tariff.
 Billing Units are defined as follows:

-Residential, Non-profit, Commercial, and Street Lighting Customer Classes:
+Residential, Non-profit, Commercial, and

-Per kWh
+Street Lighting Customer Classes: Per kWh

-Industrial Customer Class:

-Per kW PLC
+Industrial Customer Class: Per kW PLC

 Residential, Non-profit, Commercial, and Street Lighting Customer Class rates will be calculated to the nearest one-thousandth of a cent per kWh.
 Industrial Customer Class rates will be calculated to the nearest one-hundredth of a dollar per kW PLC.
-The Phase III EEC-C rates shall be calculated separately for each Customer Class according to the provisions of this rider.
+The Phase III EE&C-C rates shall be calculated separately for each Customer Class according to the provisions of this rider.